-Our underlying attitudes seep through into our social interactions, consciously but just as often, unconsciously.
+Our underlying attitudes seep through into our social interactions, consciously and unconsciously.
 Are people good?
 Are men/women to be trusted?
 Are people of equal value?
 Am I better or worse than others?

 Our prevailing underlying attitude towards other people – our “worldview” – is something we learn early in life and carry with us.
 It can be fundamentally positive or negative – and it affects everything.

-There are really only 4 options for the fundamental way we view ourselves and others, and ourselves in relation to others – either I view myself as OK or I feel not OK; either I view you as OK, or not.
-Of course there are shades of intensity within these OK/not OK positions, but these are the 4 options.
+There are 4 options for the fundamental way we view ourselves and others – either I view myself as OK (worthy and capable) or I don’t; either I view you as OK, or not.
+Of course there are shades of intensity within these OK/not OK positions, but these are the 4 options: